fileverse/collaboration-server/README.md

 #### Prerequisites

-- Redis server should be running and listening on port `:6379`
+- MongoDB should be running (encrypted updates and snapshots are persisted there)
+- Redis is optional — enable it with `REDIS_ENABLED=true` if you run one
-- Create a configuration file which will contain the environment variables.
+- Create a `.env` file at the repo root which will contain the environment variables.
-  - Run `cp env.example .env`
   - Below are the values that go into it
     ```bash
-    PORT # Server port (default: 5000)
+    PORT # Server port (default: 5001)
     HOST # Server host (default: 0.0.0.0)
     NODE_ENV # Environment mode (development/production)
     CORS_ORIGINS # Comma-separated list of allowed origins
     SERVER_DID # Server's DID for UCAN authentication
-    MONGODB_URI # MongoDB URI where you want your updates to be saved temporarily
+    MONGODB_URI # MongoDB URI where encrypted updates and snapshots are persisted
+    REDIS_ENABLED # "true" to use Redis (default: false)
+    REDISCLOUD_URL # Redis URL (default: redis://localhost:6379)
     RPC_URL # RPC URL to query onchain state and only allow people with relevant access to create rooms related to DDocs
+    GATE_DID # DID of the access gate (see the voprf-server repo); gate-based edit admission stays disabled until this is set
+    COLLAB_WEBHOOK_API_KEY # API key protecting the /webhooks/file-deleted endpoint
     WS_URL # Optional env vars if you want your node to participate in the waku discovery
     ```
   - Here's a guide on how to generate values for some of the env variables.